support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 The monkeys have resolved to die by starving themselves to death on the shores of the southern ocean rather than return to face their king's wrath.
 They are seen by the wingless vulture Sampati, brother of the vulture king Jatayu by Indian School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 British Library, London, UK / Bridgeman Images